bhauman/lein-figwheel/README.md

    ;; if you need to watch files with polling instead of FS events ;; :hawk-options {:watcher :polling}
    ;; ^ this can be useful in Docker environments

+   ;; if your project.clj contains conflicting builds, ;; you can choose to only load the builds specified ;; on the command line
+   ;; :all-builds false ; default is true
 }
 ```